Workers' Compensation Glossary of Terms

 Temporary Partial Disability (TPD) — A form of workers’ compensation benefits that employees may be entitled to receive after they have returned to work, but are earning less than they were prior to the injury because of a reduced rate of pay or fewer hours.

-Temporary Total Disability (TTD) — Workers’ compensation benefits that are payable when an employee becomes totally disabled on a temporary basis as a result of workplace activities.
+Temporary Total Disability (TTD) — Workers’ compensation benefits that may be payable when an employee becomes totally disabled on a temporary basis as a result of workplace activities.

 - On-the-job training